rrquizon1/MachXO3D-SPI-SRAM-Programming-using-STM32/README.md

 The instructions used in this program follows the guideline of FPGA-TN-02069-1.7(MachXO3D Programming and Configuration User Guide)

-MachXO3D's compressed bitstream is still within the Raspberry Pi's buffer limit, so we can send all the data in one call.

 In this implementation you can modify the array in data.c with your own bitstream.
 ![image](https://github.com/user-attachments/assets/cacc6500-35df-4601-bd66-c9bf474d655c)